zhpinkman/robust-prototype-learning/PBN_CNN/README.md

 ## Training and Evaluating the Models

 Be sure to run the scripts and other files from `src` directory.
 The `train_custom.py` contains the code for training and `evaluate_dataset.py` contains the code for evaluation.
 The script `run_training.sh` contains the script for running the training code.
-For example, to train the version of ProtoCNN in the paper on the imdb dataset, run the following:
+For example, to train the version of PBN with CNN in the paper on the imdb dataset, run the following:

 ```bash
 CUDA_VISIBLE_DEVICES=1,2,3 python train_custom.py \